RubendeBruin/cheatsheet/timestamps.md

 Pandas timestamps seem to be the most evolved.
+They are basically compatible with numpy ns64

 ```